Even if You’ve Received PPP Funds, You’re Likely Eligible for the Employee Retention Tax Credit

-- Any forced closures or quarantines resulted in a 20% or more drop in gross receipts for the business, compared to the same quarter in 2019.
+- Any forced closures or quarantines resulted in a 20% or more significant decline in gross receipts for the business, compared to the same calendar quarter in 2019.

 The American Rescue Plan and the ERC for 2021 specifically further expanded the credit’s eligibility to:

 - Any new startups founded after February 15, 2020, with annual gross receipts up to $1 million, with the credit capped at $50K per calendar quarter.

 - Companies with a revenue decline of 90% or more compared to the previous year.

 What about self-employed workers?
 Out of luck, unfortunately.
 The employee retention credit isn’t available for self-employment services or earnings.